likianta/lk-qtquick-scaffold/README.md

 More screenshots: see `examples/lk_widgets/screenshot_*`.

-All widgets names are started with 'LK', the full list is in `lk_qtquick_scaffold/widgets/LKWidgets/qmldir` file.
+All widget names are started with 'LK', the full list is in `lk_qtquick_scaffold/widgets/LKWidgets/qmldir` file.

 Note: the widgets documentation is not ready.
 Currently you may have a look at